Non-asymptotic robustness analysis of regression depth median: Finite sample breakdown point and regression depth

-where $\mb{X}^{n}_{m}$ denotes the corrupted sample from replacing $m$ points in $\mb{X}^{n}$ with arbitrary $m$ values.\vs It is apparent that the RBP of the univariate sample median is $\lfloor(n+1)/2\rfloor/n$, whereas that of the mean is $1/n$ (where $\lfloor \cdot\rfloor$ is the floor function). \vs In other words, the ABP and RBP of an estimator are respectively the minimum addition fraction and replacement fraction of the contamination which could drive the estimator beyond any bound. \vs
+where $\bs{Z}_m^{n}$ denotes an arbitrary contaminated sample by replacing $m$ original sample points in $\bs{Z}^{n}$ with arbitrary $m$ points in $\R^{p}$. \vs In other words, the ABP and RBP of an estimator are respectively the minimum addition fraction and replacement fraction of the contamination which could drive the estimator beyond any bound. \vs